ikunetwork/WhitePaper/README.md

 All IN R&D initiatives would have the option to actively bundle `RST[x]` into `RST[i]`, or allow for `RST[i]` to choose to bundle with an `RST[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
 Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`RST[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.

-This would be especially important for clinical trials in the same research vertical i.e. condition, disease, mechanism of action, molecule, etc. as it mitigates scientific and economic risk.
-Capital resources would be allocated purely towards R&D with the ability to algorithmically bond with each other thru smart contract.
+This would be especially important for clinical trials in the same research vertical i.e. condition, disease, mechanism of action, molecule, etc. as it mitigates scientific and economic risk through the ability to algorithmically bond with each other thru smart contract.

 ## Conclusion